fengweijp/anywhichway/README.md

+# AnyWhichWay

-# AnyWhichWay - A schema optional extensible key-value backed datastore with element level security supporting query pipelines, graphs, objects, documents, and joins.
+A JavaScript schema optional extensible key-value backed datastore with element level security supporting query pipelines, graphs, objects, documents, and joins.

-AnyWhichWay is a JavaScript database that can be backed by almost any key-value store that exposes `get(key)`, `set(key,data)`, `del(key)` or similar methods synchronously or asynchronously.
+AnyWhichWay can be backed by almost any key-value store that exposes `get(key)`, `set(key,data)`, `del(key)` or similar methods synchronously or asynchronously.

 It is in an early ALPHA and currently supports: